How to Delete Messages for Both Sides in WhatsApp

 Disconnect your phone from the Internet (Wi-Fi & mobile data).

 Go to your phone’s settings and change the date of your phone to one day before the message was sent.

 Select the message or messages and tap the delete button.
 Select “Delete for Everyone”.

 Go back to settings and correct the phone’s date.

 This should do the trick.
 And whether the messages were read or not, they will now be deleted for both yours and the recipient’s phone.
 Sure, this seems like a little bit more work, but it’s worth it if you’re finally able to delete the messages.

-Sometimes people change their minds about sending a photo or a text message long after those seven minutes are up.
+Sometimes people change their minds about sending a photo or a text message long after that hour is up.
 Some even want to go back and erase entire conversations.
 Deleting all of that can take a long time, but for peace of mind, they’d gladly do it.

 Type with Caution

 Everyone has made this mistake before, in one form or another.
 Maybe you’ve pressed “reply all” instead of “reply” to an email, and then proceed to say something you probably shouldn’t have said.
 Or you’ve posted on your feed instead of sending it as a direct message.
 It happens.
 So, if you were absent-minded or just typed very quickly when composing a WhatsApp message and made a mistake, be quick about fixing it.
 And you may have a chance of avoiding embarrassment.